Torun Elsrud

 Save contact

-At Linnaeus University, I participate in a couple of research environments with a focus on migration issues, such as Social work and migration at the Department of Social Work, the Platform migration which is an interdisciplinary collaborative environment where research and professionals meet, and interdisciplinary LNUC Concurrences in colonial and postcolonial studies where I currently coordinate the cluster for migration, citizenship and belonging.
+At Linnaeus University, I participate in different research environments with a focus on migration issues, such as Social Work and Migration at the Department of Social Work, and the Migration Knowledge Environment, which is an interdisciplinary collaborative setting where researchers and professionals meet.
+I am also engaged in the interdisciplinary LNUC Concurrences in Colonial and Postcolonial Studies, where I am a member of the cluster Borders of Justice: Migration, Equity, and the Global Postcolonial Order.
+I am also part of several international networks that focus on people's experiences of living under welfare restrictions and forms of 'conditional belonging' within nation-states.

 Teaching

-I teach various aspects of social work, critical social work, international social work, social psychology, cultural sociology, cultural and social meaning-making, gender, intersectionality, human rights, power relations, exclusion and inclusion processes, discrimination, racism, Eurocentrism, media representations, research ethics, ethnography and qualitative methods.
+In addition to what is described above, my teaching involves various aspects of social work, critical social work, international social work, social psychology, cultural sociology, cultural and social meaning-making, gender, intersectionality, human rights, power relations, exclusion and inclusion processes, discrimination, racism, Eurocentrism, media representations, research ethics, ethnography and qualitative methods.

 Publications